tuobangli/24hours/README.md

-already sent application of internship for Doudna's lab
+already sent application of internship for Doudna's lab, waiting for reply